 The 18-ounce bottle is sufficient for quite a lot of bathing, and the cost won’t break the bank.
 Customers extol its de-shedding capabilities and comment that a little goes a long way.

 Whichever shampoo you choose for your canine companion, you will reap the benefits of less hair in your home.
-We all love our pets, controlling their shedding will stop them going everywhere with us and be more comfortable for them.

 You May Also Like: